benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 NOTES:

-- Here we have a `Championships` component that may be rendered on the `TeamPage`
+- Here we have a `Championships` component
+  - It may be rendered on the `TeamPage` we just saw
   - It'll list information about each one of the championships the team has one
 - **ONE:** When it initially renders, it displays a loading state (when `data` is `null`)
 - **TWO:** Then in the `useEffect()` the info is fetched & the state is updated